oncodash/oncodash/CONTRIBUTING.md

 =================

 Our policiy for merging pull requests is to squash all commits into one.
-If your pull request consists in several commits, we will squash them manually, but the commit message may be cleaner if you rebase-and-squash your own branch before making the pull request.
+It is fine if your pull request consists in several commits, especially if you made them atomic, so as to ease the review.
+Note that we will squash your commits into a single one for the merge.

 In any case, enabling the checkbox
 "[allow maintainer edits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)"